UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 After reviewing our change, it's time to commit it:

 ~~~
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add comment on what `read` command does"
 ~~~
 {: .language-bash}